northsack/F24_Team2_FormulaSAE/Reports/Detailed Design Files/Detailed Design TSAL - Erlind Boraj.md

   The circuit uses an isolated 12V supply for the HV side.
 The low-voltage side is powered through a polarity-protected connection.

 - **Current Handling:**
   The design ensures sufficient current capacity for all components, avoiding bottlenecks.
-For example, MOSFETs are rated for continuous currents up to 5A.
+The design ensures sufficient current capacity for all components, especially focusing on the red and green LEDs.
+The selected MOSFETs (2N7002) are rated for continuous currents up to 5A.
+This rating is significantly higher than the current typically required to drive LEDs.
+Most standard red and green LEDs have a forward current requirement of around 20mA to 30mA each, with a maximum forward voltage of around 2.0V to 2.4V for red LEDs and 2.0V to 3.2V for green LEDs.

+Given these operating conditions, the total current needed for both LEDs combined would be at most 60mA (30mA each, conservatively), which is only 1.2% of the 5A capacity.
+This margin ensures that the MOSFETs are operating well below their maximum continuous current rating, providing a robust and highly reliable design.

+LED Selection and Part Justification

+The specific LED parts chosen for this design are as follows:

+Red LED: Vishay TLHR4400
+Green LED: Vishay TLHG4400
+These LEDs are known for their high brightness and low current requirements.
+The forward current for both models is around 20mA, and they operate with a forward voltage of about 2.1V (red) and 2.2V (green), perfectly aligned with the design's power supply system.

 #### Design Considerations and Improvements